Module 1

 Module 1 Complete!

-You've studied short vs. long vowels, practiced minimal pairs, recorded yourself, and completed the quiz.
-Great work!
+You learned about short and long vowels, listened to word pairs, recorded yourself, and passed the quiz.
+Brilliant work!